kagizaraya/miniaxe_lp_build_guide/README_en.md

 * Solder wick
 * Multimeter

+# Buid procedure

+For the soldered kit, proceed with building from the item [Verify that it is recognized as a USB device](#verify-that-it-is-recognized-as-a-usb-device).

 ## Solder MPUs
 1. Place the ● mark (pin 1 marking) on the MPU aligned with the ○ mark on the board.
 2. Make sure that all pins are on the pad and solder them.